 2016 is hardly a week old, and with the holidays behind us, it’s typical to get into thinking about New Year’s Resolutions.
 Whether you like to make resolutions or not, it’s almost impossible to avoid the mindset of “new year, new you.”
 Once January rolls around, it seems like every other commercial has to do with eating better, working out, and saving money.
 Hey, it’s natural to think about self-improvement when it’s all around you!

 That said, there’s a number of reasons that I try to avoid making “resolutions” at this time of year.
 First, there’s a lot of pressure and negativity around the longevity of starting a new diet or exercise program in January.
 It can be pretty tough to make a change when there’s a stigma (and facts to back it up) that most people don’t stick with their New Year’s Resolutions.
 Second, it’s January.
 I don’t know about you, but I’m much more likely to start a new exercise plan when it’s warm enough to play outdoor sports and bright enough to go for a walk after dinner.
+In fact, when the weather brightens up a bit, taking up a new sport could be a big part of my exercise plan while also giving me the opportunity to meet new people and find a new passion.
+This could be the same for you too, and if you were to do something like find tennis lessons in las vegas area, a new obsession of yours could be formed that helps you to stay active and reduce stress.
 I also get more inspired to eat healthy food when I can go to the Farmer’s Market and embrace local produce.
 If you already have habits like working out and eating well, it’s much easier to keep up with them in the winter than for someone just starting out because they feel like they “have to.”

 When it comes to making changes to my life, I make the changes when the time feels right to me.
 I had been unhappy with my subtle weight gain that started after college, but it wasn’t until May 2015 that I finally chose to make the proper changes to my diet that would allow me to shed some of the unwanted pounds.
 It had absolutely nothing to do with the time of year and just felt right to me at the time.
 It also helped that no one was watching and waiting for me to fail.